 - An eight-year-old girl who received the heart of a ten-year-old murdered girl had horrifying nightmares of a man murdering her donor.
 The dreams were so traumatic that psychiatric help was sought.
 The girl’s images were so specific that the psychiatrist and the mother notified the police.
 Using the most detailed and horrid descriptive memories provided by the little girl, the police gathered enough evidence to find the murderer, charge him, and get a conviction for rape and first-degree murder.

-Science has attempted to explain why organ recipients are hosts to donors’ memories and emotions, also known as "cellular memories".
+Science has attempted to explain why organ recipients are hosts to donors’ memories and emotions, also known as "cellular memories."
 While a handful of scientists are skeptical and dismissing this strange phenomenon as post-surgery stress or reaction to anti-organ rejection drugs, there are also a growing number of experts who believe cellular memories are indeed transplanted from donor to recipient with organs.

 The Little Brain in the Heart

-Neurologist Dr. Andrew Armour from Montreal in Canada discovered a sophisticated collection of neurons in the heart that organized into a small, complex nervous system.
+Dr. Andrew Armour of the UCLA Neurocardiology Research Center discovered a sophisticated collection of neurons in the heart that organized into a small, complex nervous system.
 The heart’s nervous system contains around 40,000 neurons called sensory neurites that communicate with the brain.
 Dr. Armour dubbed this discovery as the "little brain in the heart."